gislab-npo/gislab-doc/docs/general/start.rst

 will learn GIS.lab basics.

 In general, this documentation does not assume any computer experience on your part.
-We try to explain in detail what :ref:`GIS.lab Desktop<gislab>`, :ref:`Gisquick <gisquick>` are.
+We try to explain in detail :ref:`GIS.lab Desktop<gislab>`, and its integration with :ref:`Gisquick <gisquick>` platform.
 We even tell you how to install and how to use every of these pieces in the most efficient way.

 .. _desktop-web-mobile: